Back To Search Results

 Failure to follow proper inhalation techniques can prevent patients from receiving the full therapeutic benefit of inhaled medications.
 Short-acting bronchodilators typically produce effects within seconds to minutes and provide clinical relief for approximately 4 hours.
 These medications are often referred to as emergency or rescue inhalers due to their immediate impact on bronchodilation.
 In contrast, long-acting bronchodilators have a slower onset of action and are not suitable for use in emergency settings.[20]

-Short-acting beta-2 agonists: Albuterol is typically dosed at 90 µg per actuation using an MDI, administered as two inhalations every 4 to 6 hours as needed, or 2.5 mg through nebulization, up to 4 times daily.
-Levalbuterol is administered at 45 µg per actuation (MDI) or via nebulizer at doses of 0.31 mg, 0.63 mg, or 1.25 mg every 6 to 8 hours, depending on the severity of the condition.
-Levalbuterol may show fewer systemic adverse effects due to its selective R-isomer composition.
+Short-acting beta-2 agonists: Albuterol is typically administered at a dose of 90 µg per actuation via an MDI, with 2 inhalations every 4 to 6 hours as needed.
+Alternatively, it may be administered as 2.5 mg via nebulization up to 4 times daily.
+Levalbuterol, the (R)-enantiomer of albuterol, is administered at 45 µg per actuation via an MDI or a nebulizer at dosages of 0.31 mg, 0.63 mg, or 1.25 mg every 6 to 8 hours, depending on the symptom severity.
+Compared to racemic albuterol, levalbuterol may produce fewer systemic adverse effects due to its selective (R)-albuterol isomer composition.

 Long-acting beta-2 agonists: LABAs are used in combination with ICS for maintenance therapy in asthma and COPD.
-Salmeterol is administered at 50 µg via a DPI twice daily.
-Formoterol is available in 12 µg doses via a DPI or 20 µg doses via a nebulizer, administered twice daily.
-Arformoterol, the R-enantiomer of formoterol, is administered at a dose of 15 µg via nebulizer twice daily.
-Indacaterol (75–150 µg DPI), olodaterol (5 µg via a soft mist inhaler), and vilanterol (25 µg DPI, only in combination products) are administered once daily for the treatment of COPD.
+Salmeterol is administered at 50 µg twice daily via a DPI.
+Formoterol is available in 12 µg doses via a DPI or 20 µg doses via a nebulizer, both administered twice daily.
+Arformoterol, the (R)-enantiomer of formoterol, is administered at a dose of 15 µg via nebulizer twice daily.
+Indacaterol (75-150 µg DPI), olodaterol (5 µg via a soft mist inhaler), and vilanterol (25 µg DPI, only in combination products) are administered once daily for the treatment of COPD.

-Short-acting muscarinic antagonists: SAMAs are primarily used in the treatment of COPD and combination products for asthma.
-Ipratropium is administered as 17 µg per actuation via MDI, typically two inhalations four times daily (maximum 12 inhalations per day), or 500 µg via nebulizer every 6 to 8 hours.
-It may be combined with SABAs for additive bronchodilation, especially in acute exacerbations.
+Short-acting muscarinic antagonists: SAMAs are primarily used in the treatment of COPD and in combination products for asthma.
+Ipratropium is administered as 17 µg per actuation via MDI, typically 2 inhalations 4 times daily (maximum 12 inhalations per day), or 500 µg via nebulizer every 6 to 8 hours.
+This may be combined with SABAs for additive bronchodilation, especially in acute exacerbations.

-Long-acting muscarinic antagonists: These medications are indicated for long-term bronchodilation in COPD and, in some cases, asthma.
-Tiotropium is available as an 18 µg capsule for DPI, administered once daily, or 2.5 µg per actuation via a soft mist inhaler, with two inhalations administered once daily (total of 5 µg).
-Other LAMAs include glycopyrrolate (15.6–25 µg DPI twice daily or 25 µg via nebulizer), aclidinium (400 µg DPI twice daily), and umeclidinium (62.5 µg DPI once daily), with specific delivery based on device type and formulation.
-The dosage of all medications depends on individualized dosing, institutional guidelines, clinical status, and the patient's age.
+Long-acting muscarinic antagonists: LAMAs are indicated for long-term bronchodilation in COPD and, in some cases, asthma.
+Tiotropium is available as an 18 µg capsule for DPI, administered once daily, or as a soft mist inhaler at 2.5 µg per actuation, with 2 inhalations once daily (total dose: 5 µg).
+Other LAMAs include glycopyrrolate (15.6-25 µg DPI twice daily or 25 µg via nebulizer), aclidinium (400 µg DPI twice daily), and umeclidinium (62.5 µg DPI once daily), with specific delivery based on device type and formulation.
+Dosage for all medications should be individualized based on clinical status, patient age, and institutional guidelines.

 Specific Patient Populations

-Hepatic impairment: Bronchodilators are generally well tolerated in hepatic dysfunction.
-However, LABAs such as formoterol, arformoterol, indacaterol, and vilanterol are metabolized in the liver via cytochrome P450 3A4 (CYP3A4) and should be used with caution in severe hepatic impairment.
-SAMA and LAMA, such as ipratropium and tiotropium, have minimal hepatic metabolism.
+Hepatic impairment: Bronchodilators are generally well tolerated in patients with hepatic dysfunction.
+However, LABAs such as formoterol, arformoterol, indacaterol, and vilanterol are metabolized in the liver via CYP3A4 and should be used with caution in severe hepatic impairment.
+In contrast, SAMAs and LAMAs, such as ipratropium and tiotropium, undergo minimal hepatic metabolism.

-Renal impairment: LAMAs such as tiotropium, glycopyrrolate, and aclidinium are primarily renally excreted.
-In chronic kidney disease stage 3 or worse (estimated glomerular filtration rate <60 mL/min/1.73 m²), they may accumulate and increase anticholinergic adverse effects such as urinary retention and xerostomia.
-The American Geriatrics Society (AGS) Beers Criteria 2023 recommends caution with anticholinergic agents in patients with renal impairment.
-SABAs and LABAs do not require renal dose adjustment; however, levalbuterol may be better tolerated due to its selective enantiomeric profile.
+Renal impairment: LAMAs such as tiotropium, glycopyrrolate, and aclidinium are primarily excreted via the kidneys.
+In patients with chronic kidney disease stage 3 or worse (estimated glomerular filtration rate <60 mL/min/1.73 m²), drug accumulation may increase the risk of anticholinergic adverse effects such as urinary retention and xerostomia.
+Therefore, the 2023 American Geriatrics Society Beers Criteria recommends exercising caution when using anticholinergic agents in this population.
+SABAs and LABAs generally do not require renal dosage adjustment; however, levalbuterol may be better tolerated due to its selective (R)-enantiomer formulation.

 Pregnancy considerations: According to the American College of Obstetricians and Gynecologists, albuterol is the preferred bronchodilator for symptom relief during pregnancy.
-If controller therapy is necessary, an ICS plus LABA combination therapy (eg, fluticasone/salmeterol) is acceptable when ICS alone is insufficient to control symptoms.
+If controller therapy is necessary, combination treatment with an ICS and a LABA (eg, fluticasone/salmeterol) is acceptable when ICS alone is insufficient to control symptoms.
 Salmeterol and formoterol have more extensive safety data.
-Tiotropium and ipratropium have shown no teratogenic effects in animal models; however, human data are limited.
-The priority is to maintain adequate maternal oxygenation, which outweighs the potential risks of the drug.[22]
+Tiotropium and ipratropium have shown no teratogenic effects in animal models; however, human data remain limited.
+The primary goal is to maintain adequate maternal oxygenation, which outweighs the potential risks of the drug.[21]

 Breastfeeding considerations: Most inhaled bronchodilators, including albuterol, levalbuterol, salmeterol, formoterol, ipratropium, tiotropium, and revefenacin, have minimal systemic absorption and are considered compatible with breastfeeding.
-However, risk-benefit evaluation is required.
-During extended use, watch for signs of decreased lactation.[23][24][25][26]
+However, a risk-benefit evaluation is recommended.
+During prolonged use, clinicians should monitor for signs of decreased lactation.[22][23][24][25]

-Pediatric patients: According to the National Heart, Lung, and Blood Institute (NHLBI), SABAs are the first-line treatment for rescue therapy in all pediatric age groups.
-LABAs must not be used alone in asthma; they must be combined with an ICS.
+Pediatric patients: According to the NHLBI, SABAs are the first-line treatment for rescue therapy in all pediatric age groups.
+LABAs should never be used as monotherapy in asthma and must be combined with an ICS.
 According to the 2020 NHLBI guidelines, a combination of ICS/LABA in a fixed-dose inhaler is preferred to ensure adherence.
-Tiotropium is approved by the US Food and Drug Administration (FDA) as an add-on maintenance therapy in children 6 years or older with severe asthma.
-Ipratropium can be used in emergency settings in combination with albuterol for the treatment of moderate-to-severe exacerbations.[27][11]
+Tiotropium is approved by the FDA as an add-on maintenance therapy in children aged 6 or older with severe asthma.
+Ipratropium may be used in emergency settings in combination with albuterol for the treatment of moderate-to-severe exacerbations.[26][11]

-Older patients: Inhaled beta-2 agonists may cause tachycardia, tremors, and hypokalemia, especially in frail or cardiovascularly compromised older adults.
-The AGS Beers Criteria (2023 update) caution against systemic beta-2 agonists, although inhaled forms are acceptable with monitoring.
-LAMAs are effective for COPD but may worsen benign prostatic hyperplasia, glaucoma, or cognitive impairment due to anticholinergic effects.
-Use the lowest effective dose and reassess cognitive and urinary function periodically to ensure optimal outcomes.[28]
+Older patients: Inhaled beta-2 agonists may lead to tachycardia, tremors, and hypokalemia, particularly in frail older adults or those with cardiovascular conditions.
+Although the 2023 American Geriatrics Society Beers Criteria advise caution with systemic beta-2 agonists, inhaled preparations are acceptable with appropriate monitoring.
+LAMAs effectively manage COPD but may exacerbate benign prostatic hyperplasia, narrow-angle glaucoma, or cognitive impairment due to anticholinergic effects.
+Clinicians should use the lowest effective dose and periodically reassess urinary and cognitive function to optimize safety and outcomes.[27]

 Adverse Effects

-The adverse effects of bronchodilators are due to sympathetic system activation.
-The most frequent and common adverse effects include trembling, nervousness, sudden, noticeable heart palpitations, and muscle cramps.
+The adverse effects of bronchodilators primarily result from sympathetic nervous system activation.
+Common adverse effects include tremors, nervousness, sudden and noticeable heart palpitations, and muscle cramps.
 More severe effects include sudden constriction of the bronchial airways, paradoxical bronchospasm, hypokalemia, and in rare cases, myocardial infarction.
-A patient should talk to their primary care physician if they have any comorbidities.[29]
-For anticholinergics, adverse effects include dry mouth, urinary retention, tachycardia, constipation, and gastrointestinal upset.
-Caution is always necessary when administering an anticholinergic agent to older patients due to the possibility of acute delirium.[17]
+Patients with comorbid conditions should consult their primary care provider before use.
+Patients should talk to their primary care physician if they have any comorbidities.[28]
+Anticholinergic agents may cause dry mouth, urinary retention, tachycardia, constipation, and gastrointestinal discomfort.
+Older adults are particularly vulnerable to anticholinergic-related complications, such as acute delirium, and therefore require careful monitoring during treatment.
+Please see StatPearls' companion resource, "Asthma Medications," for more information.

 Drug-Drug Interactions

-Beta-2 agonists: Beta-2 agonists can have antagonistic effects when used with nonselective beta-blockers, such as propranolol, potentially leading to bronchospasm and reduced bronchodilation.
-If beta-blocker use is essential, cardioselective beta-1 blockers, such as atenolol, may be used cautiously.
+Beta-2 agonists: Beta-2 agonists may exhibit antagonistic effects when used with nonselective beta-blockers, such as propranolol, potentially leading to bronchospasm and reduced bronchodilation.
+If beta-blocker use is essential, a cardioselective beta-1 blocker, such as atenolol, may be used with caution.

-Co-administration with monoamine oxidase inhibitors (eg, phenelzine) or tricyclic antidepressants (eg, amitriptyline) can potentiate the risk of cardiovascular adverse effects, such as tachycardia and hypertension; a minimum 14-day washout period is recommended before initiating a beta-agonist.
-Concomitant use with loop or thiazide diuretics may lead to additive hypokalemia, especially in patients prone to electrolyte disturbances; potassium levels should be monitored closely.
+Co-administration with monoamine oxidase inhibitors (eg, phenelzine) or tricyclic antidepressants (eg, amitriptyline) can potentiate the risk of cardiovascular adverse effects, such as tachycardia and hypertension.
+A minimum 14-day washout period is recommended before initiating a beta-agonist.
+Concomitant use with loop or thiazide diuretics may lead to additive hypokalemia, especially in patients susceptible to electrolyte disturbances; therefore, regular monitoring of serum potassium is advised.

-Beta-2 agonists may also reduce serum digoxin levels, potentially decreasing its therapeutic efficacy; serum digoxin concentrations should be monitored if clinically warranted.
-LABAs can have elevated plasma concentrations and an increased risk of QT prolongation or cardiac arrhythmias when co-administered with potent cytochrome CYP3A4 inhibitors, such as ketoconazole or ritonavir.
+Beta-2 agonists may also reduce serum digoxin levels, potentially decreasing its therapeutic efficacy; monitoring of digoxin concentrations is recommended when clinically indicated.
+LABAs may exhibit elevated plasma concentrations and an increased risk of QT prolongation or cardiac arrhythmias when co-administered with potent CYP3A4 inhibitors, such as ketoconazole or ritonavir.
 Such combinations should be avoided.
-When used concurrently with other drugs that prolong the QT interval (eg, macrolide antibiotics, antipsychotics), there is an additive risk of ventricular arrhythmias; electrocardiogram (ECG) monitoring may be warranted.
+When used concurrently with other QT-prolonging agents (eg, macrolide antibiotics and antipsychotics), there is an additive risk of ventricular arrhythmias, and electrocardiogram (ECG) monitoring may be necessary.

 Muscarinic antagonists: SAMAs may cause additive anticholinergic adverse effects, such as dry mouth, blurred vision, and urinary retention, when used in combination with other anticholinergic agents, including first-generation antihistamines or tricyclic antidepressants.
-Ipratropium, when combined with oral solid potassium chloride formulations, may increase the risk of gastrointestinal ulceration or strictures due to reduced gastrointestinal motility; a liquid potassium formulation is preferred in such cases.
-Additionally, concurrent use with clozapine may exacerbate anticholinergic toxicity and lead to paralytic ileus or severe constipation, especially in vulnerable patients.
-LAMAs exhibit additive systemic anticholinergic effects when co-administered with other anticholinergic medications such as oxybutynin or benztropine, especially in older adults; this combination should be used with caution.
-LAMAs may worsen urinary retention when used with agents that impair bladder emptying (eg, opioids, alpha-adrenergic agonists); patients should be assessed for urologic symptoms.
+When ipratropium is combined with oral solid potassium chloride formulations, the risk of gastrointestinal ulceration or strictures may increase due to reduced gastrointestinal motility.
+Therefore, a liquid potassium formulation is preferred in such cases.
+Additionally, concurrent use with clozapine may exacerbate anticholinergic toxicity, which may lead to paralytic ileus or severe constipation, especially in vulnerable patients.

 Contraindications